apache/incubator-datalab/USER_GUIDE.md

 ## Manage roles <a name="manage_roles"></a>

-Administrator can choose what instance shape(s), notebook(s) and computational resource are supposed for certain group(s) or user(s).
+Administrator can choose what instance shape(s), notebook(s) and computational resource are supposed to create for certain group(s) or user(s).
 Administrator can also assign administrator per project, who is able to manage roles within particular project.
 To do it click on "Add group" button.
 "Add group" popup shows up:

 <p align="center">